 What is an Information Security Analyst?

-An information security analyst is someone who takes measures to protect a company's sensitive and mission-critical data, staying one step ahead of cyber attackers.
-They do this by coming up with innovative solutions to prevent critical information from being stolen, damaged or compromised by hackers.
+An information security analyst takes measures to protect a company's sensitive and mission-critical data, staying one step ahead of cyber attackers.
+They do this by coming up with innovative solutions to prevent critical information from being stolen, damaged, or compromised by hackers.

 What does an Information Security Analyst do?